arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-Opta-or-Portenta-Machine-Control.md

 ---

-## If there's an issue when you install the runtime
+## If there's an issue when you install the runtime {#if-theres-an-issue-when-you-install-the-runtime}

 In this section: